NestDevLab/tirrenia-palette/README.md

 ## Palette single source of truth

-This workspace publishes a canonical CSS file containing only color custom properties at `dist/colors.css` (source at `src/colors.css`).
+This workspace publishes a canonical CSS file containing only color custom properties at `dist/colors.css` (source at `src/colors.css`), plus official brand logos in `dist/logos/`.

-- Treat `@tirrenia/palette` as the single source of truth for colors.
+- Treat `@tirrenia/palette` as the single source of truth for colors and brand assets.
 - Other workspaces should consume the palette via npm and reference variables, e.g.

 ```css